 Why It’s Important to Legally End Your Partnerships

 Remaining married, registered, or partnered means that you are still legally and financially bound to your partner.
 Even if your union didn’t seem legally significant when you registered, time may change that.
-Consider that a Connecticut civil union wasn’t recognized as a marriage equivalent in New York City just a few years ago, but now that New York has legalized same-sex marriage, a Connecticut registration could make you jointly liable in New York state; it may even require you to pay spousal support.
+Consider that a New Jersey civil union wasn’t recognized as a marriage equivalent in New York City just a few years ago, but now that New York has legalized same-sex marriage, a New Jersey registration could make you jointly liable in New York state; it may even require you to pay spousal support.

 If any of your registrations are local -- for instance, if you registered with your employer or city -- they probably don't involve a lot of legal rights.
 For the sake of clarity, you should end those formal partnerships, but there aren’t likely to be financial consequences if you forget.
 On the other hand, state-level partnerships or marriages must be legally terminated.
 Especially if your registrations include marital rights and duties, you need to dissolve them so you are not ordered to share property with your ex-partner, kept on the hook for your ex’s debts, or liable for spousal support.